spatha0011/spatha_vsd-hdp/Day18/README.md

 **Definition**:
 The time difference between the input signal reaching 50% of its final value and the output reaching 50% of its final value.

+Poor choice of threshold values lead to negative delay values.
+Even thought you have taken good threshold values, sometimes depending upon how good or bad the slew, the dealy might be still +ve or -ve.

 ```text
 Propagation Delay = time(out_thr) - time(in_thr)
 ```

+**in_thr (input threshold time):**

+The time at which the input signal crosses its defined threshold voltage during a transition.

+For delay measurement, this is typically the 50% point of the input voltage swing.

+**out_thr (output threshold time):**

+The time at which the output signal crosses its threshold voltage during the response to the input transition.

+Also typically measured at the 50% point for consistency with in_thr.

 #### Transition Time